sarvex/magisk-files/note.md

-**Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
+**Welcome to Magisk Delta - the unofficial third-party open source Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

 ## e08465ae-delta

-- [SuList] Add `magisk --hide sulist enable/disable` CLI to enable/disable SuList
+- [SuList] Add `magisk --hide sulist enable/disable` CLI to enable/disable SuList (need reboot to take effect)
 - [MagiskHide] Fix logcat hide might not work on old Android platform.
 In additional, you can enable or disable logcat proc monitor by `magisk --hide logcat enable/disable`

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)